X-iZhang/CCD/README.md

 - [**RadEval**](https://pypi.org/project/RadEval/) — A unified framework for radiology text evaluation.

 We thank the authors for their valuable contributions to the medical AI community.

+## 📨 Contact
+For any enquiries or collaboration opportunities, please contact: x.zhang.6@research.gla.ac.uk

 ## 📜 License